 If the property is owned or occupied by a local authority itself, the register must contain details of what it’s currently being used for and what the local authority plans to do with it.

-If you are the owner, you have the right to appeal the valuation to the Valuation Tribunal within 28 days of receiving the notice.
+If you are the owner, you can appeal the valuation to the Valuation Tribunal.
+To appeal you fill in a Derelict Site Appeal online within 28 days of receiving the notice and pay a fee.

 Derelict sites levy

 If you are the owner of urban land that has been entered into the Derelict Sites Register, you must pay an annual levy to the local authority – see ‘Rates’ below.
 The Minister for Housing, Planning, Community and Local Government can classify any area to be an urban area, as long as it is not part of a county or other borough.

 If you do not pay the derelict sites levy within 2 months of receiving the notice, and if you have not reached an agreement with the local authority, interest will be charged on the full amount at a rate of 1.25% a month or part of a month.
 The local authority can take you to court to recover this amount, if necessary.

 If the site is removed from the Derelict Sites Register, the local authority will calculate the amount of levy that you owe, based on how many days are left in the financial year.
 It will then issue a refund or notice of payment outstanding.